swiftlang/swift-org-website/_posts/2023-12-21-benchmarks.md

 Performance is a key non-functional requirement for many software packages.
 Early and continuous benchmarking will help you to ship software with consistent performance and controlled resource usage that delights your users.

-The [Benchmark package](https://github.com/ordo-one/package-benchmark) allows you to easily create sophisticated Swift performance benchmarks, with [full documentation being available online at the Swift Package Index](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark), it provides much of the scaffolding required for benchmarking:
+The [Benchmark package](https://github.com/ordo-one/package-benchmark) allows you to easily create sophisticated Swift performance benchmarks - with [full documentation being available online at the Swift Package Index](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark) - providing much of the scaffolding required for benchmarking:

 * Support for a wide range of performance metrics, not just CPU
 * Quickly run individual benchmarks from the command line during iterative development